rakesh94m/nexus-campus-collaboration-platform/README.md

 ### 🎯 Goals
 - Create personal and professional goals
+- Track goal progress
-- Track progress through Not Started, In Progress, and Completed states
+- Manage Not Started, In Progress, and Completed states

 ### 📂 Project Management
 - Create and manage projects